nickstrand/homelab/readme.md

-# This github is entirely for learning purposes and likely is nowhere near best preactices, though an attempt was made.
+# This github is entirely for learning purposes and likely is nowhere near best practices, though an attempt was made.

 ## Home Servers